junyanz/BicycleGAN/README.md

 Results can be found at `./results/edges2shoes/val_sync/index.html`.

 ### Generate Morphing Videos.
-- We can also produce a morphing video similar to this [GIF](imgs/teaser.jpg) and Youtube [video](http://www.youtube.com/watch?v=JvGysD2EFhw&t=2m21s).
+- We can also produce a morphing video similar to this [GIF](imgs/day2night.gif) and Youtube [video](http://www.youtube.com/watch?v=JvGysD2EFhw&t=2m21s).
 ```bash
 bash ./scripts/video_shoes.sh
 ```
 Results can be found at `./videos/edges2shoes/`.

 ### Model Training
-Coming soon!
+*Coming soon!*

-Currently, we are working on merging our internal code with the public pix2pix/CycleGAN codebase, and retraining the models with the new code soon.
+Currently, we are working on merging our internal code with the public pix2pix/CycleGAN codebase, and retraining the models with the new code.

 ### Datasets (from pix2pix)